Canvas, Educational Technology, Educational Theory, Remote Teaching

 2. When you do need to share content, pair it with something active like social annotating.
 USask has access to Perusal, which embeds directly into Canvas, for example and allows students to annotate their reading together.

 3. Use your analytics in Canvas, and have system automatically connect with students who are delaying accessing materials, especially activities.
-Accessing late and avoiding active components are highly predictive of failure, but even when students know a message is automatic, a substantial number of students will still improve their learning behaviors after a reminder to engage.
+Accessing late and avoiding active components are highly predictive of failure, but even when students know a message is automatic, a substantial number of students will still improve their learning behaviours after a reminder to engage.
 Want to learn more about your students?
 Use Know Your Class to learn their year of study and other demographics.

 Read more: